mattslay/DotMattWebUtils/README.md

 **Configuration**

-Add this namespace reference to the web.config file in your Views folder of your MVC project.
+Add this namespace reference to the web.config file in the Views folder of your MVC project.
 ```html
    <namespaces>
      ...